 Tired bats, not tired arms ruled the opening innings.
 Through three innings, Crossfire recorded just a single hit and managed zero runners in scoring position.

-Likewise, the Bullet's didn't record its first hit until the bottom of the fourth.
+Likewise, the Bullets didn't record their first hit until the bottom of the fourth.

 With the Bullets putting up a wall defensively, Crossfire’s Jaylynn Stinson promised to be up to the task to keep the NW’s offense at bay.

 “I had a nice combination between my drop ball and my changeup,” said Stinson.
 “I wasn’t trying to overpower anyone because I knew I had a great defense behind me.”

 In seven innings of work, Stinson did tally five strikeouts but it was the stellar play behind her that highlighted the bottom half of each inning in Hillsboro.
 Particularly, shortstop Kaylan Walker whose gold glove snagged six assists and a putout.